• AWS at Scale

 • Removing VPC peering

-• Implementing a privileged access model (PAM) for:
+• Privileged access models (PAM) for:

 • Request & approval for time bound AWS console/cli based access.